SNCFdevelopers/wcs/README.md

 You can refer to their official documentation to add WCS to your project : https://stenciljs.com/docs/overview

-After added wcs dependencies, you must add font faces Avenir like so :
+After added wcs dependencies, you must add Avenir and icons font faces like so :

 ```css
 @font-face {